 Chins come in all shapes and sizes.
-Contrary to popular belief, people who are skinny can be just as likely to have a double chin as those who are more plus sized.
+Contrary to popular belief, people who are skinny can be just as likely to have a double chin as those who are curvier.
 Some people are born with a double chin, but others develop one later on in life.
-There are a few reasons why you may get a double chin, and a few ways to reduce it if you choose.
+Reasons as to why certain people develop a double chin may vary, this blog will explain different treatment methods used to reduce the appearance of the double chin.

 Why might you get a double chin?